manifold-systems/manifold/docs/roadmap.md

 see and use the effects of the changes *without* a compilation or build step.
 This type of functionality can make the difference between amazing developer productivity and project failure.
 Suddenly Java is a capable data science language.

-**In effect the _**type manifold**_ represents a breakthrough in programming language design as the convergence of dynamic metaprogramming and compile-time type-safety.
-This is the bedrock on which Manifold builds its data science framework for Java.**
+*In effect the _**type manifold**_ represents a breakthrough in programming language design as the convergence of dynamic metaprogramming and compile-time type-safety.
+This is the foundation on which Manifold builds its data science framework for Java.*

 ## Data Science (near) Future